rokeeb-web/superstore-sql-analysis./README.md

 # Superstore Sales Analysis (SQL)
+Using SQL to transform raw Superstore data into revenue-driving insights.

 This project showcases how I used SQL to clean and analyze sales and return data from the Superstore dataset — answering key business questions and uncovering profit-driving insights.

 ## Project Summary